 WHAT WE DO

-Our work on next generation wireless communications impacts all of CTL’s core programs: Public Safety Communications, Fundamental Metrology for Communications, Trusted Spectrum Testing, NextG (5G & Beyond) and Open RAN.
-We also lead the NextG Channel Model Alliance, a nexus for global efforts to develop the future radio channels over which 5G and next-generation wireless networks will operate at data rates up to a thousand times greater than what is possible today.
-Our diverse portfolio of work is possible thanks to an extensive collaboration network in the form of key partnerships within NIST and across industry, government, and academia.
+The Wireless Networks Division work on next generation wireless communications impacts all CTL core programs: Public Safety Communications, Fundamental Metrology for Communications, Trusted Spectrum Testing, NextG (5G & Beyond) and Open RAN.
+The division also leads the NextG Channel Model Alliance, a nexus for global efforts to develop the future radio channels over which 5G and next-generation wireless networks will operate at data rates up to a thousand times greater than what is possible today.
+The diverse portfolio of work is possible thanks to an extensive collaboration network in the form of key partnerships within NIST and across industry, government, and academia.

 AREAS OF EXPERTISE